Shopify/polaris/src/components/ExceptionList/README.md

 ### Opportunity for improvement

 Exception lists aren’t clickable.
-If you’re a partner and have an idea that could make this component better, reach out to us on our [public repo](https://github.com/shopify/polaris/issues).
-If you work for Shopify, reach out to the Polaris team on our internal Polaris GitHub repo.
+If you have an idea that could make this component better, reach out to us on our [public repo](https://github.com/shopify/polaris-react/issues).

 <!-- end -->